 This freshwater algae is a digestive powerhouse.
 “Taking it consistently does wonders for soothing an irritated stomach and supporting digestive function,” says Dr. Rawls.
 Research also suggests it has detoxifying powers: Chlorella has been shown to help lower levels of dioxin, an environmental pollutant and hormone disruptor found in food (primarily meat and dairy products).
-The typical maintenance dose is 5 to 7.5g total a day.
+The typical maintenance serving is 5 to 7.5g total a day.
 For additional support, we suggest 10g total a day.
 Chlorella can be taken any time of day.
 For best results, take with food.

 This spicy root may be one of the best-studied natural remedies for easing nausea, and it’s shown time and again to help relieve queasiness and fend off vomiting.
 Some research suggests it might help with motion sickness, too—good to know before you start packing for that trip over the river and through the woods to grandma’s house.
 Try it fresh (sushi night!), or steep grated ginger in hot water, strain, and add a squeeze of lemon or a little honey for a soothing tea.

 5. Peppermint Oil